Back to the FAQ home page

 Why should producers finance this transition if it is the result of a regulatory decision?

-Since 2005 under the Compensation Plan (CP), and with the principle of Extended Producer Responsibility (EPR) in place since 2022, businesses marketing packaged products, containers, and printed paper are collectively responsible under the Act for ensuring the financing of the curbside recycling system, which includes the transition from the CP to EPR.
+Since 2005 under the Compensation Plan (CP), and with the principle of Extended Producer Responsibility (EPR) in place since 2022, businesses marketing packaged products, containers, and printed paper are collectively responsible under the Regulation for ensuring the financing of the curbside recycling system, which includes the transition from the CP to EPR.

 What is ÉEQ doing to reduce the financial impact of this transition on producers?